ucbds-infra/otter-grader/docs/workflow/executing_submissions/otter_grade.rst

 Assignment Names
 ++++++++++++++++

-Whenever you use Otter Grade, you must specify an assignment name.
+Whenever you use Otter Grade, you must specify an assignment name with the ``-n`` or ``--name`` flag.
 This assignment name is used as the tag for the Docker image that Otter creates (so you will have an image called ``otter-grade:{assignment name}`` for each assignment).
 These assignment names are required so that Otter can make effective user of Docker's image layer cache.
 This means that if you make changes to tests or need to grade an assignment twice, Docker doesn't need to reinstall all of the dependencies Otter defines.

 These images can be quite large (~4GB), so Otter provides a way to easily prune all of the Docker images it has created: